-The powers delegated by the Supervisory Board (Article 22.7 of ICF Bylaws) to the Executive Committee are:
+The powers delegated by the Supervisory Board (Article 21.9 of the ICF governing bodies bylaws) to the Executive Committee are:

 - a) To decide on all matters delegated by the Supervisory Board.
-Specifically and in accordance with the powers currently delegated, to decide on investment proposals, relating to credit risk, or investments in venture capital or financial holdings. - b) To decide on changes or modifications to the guidelines relating to the definition and creation of the institute's credit products, determining the limits and capabilities of campaigns or the types of products, and, lastly, changes relating to different types of liability and products for attracting deposits. - c) To propose to the Supervisory Board changes in the capital investment policy of the ICF. - d) To ensure the actions of the ICF Group are consistent with the risk tolerance framework defined by the Supervisory Board in conjunction with the other governing and management bodies.
+Specifically and in accordance with the powers currently delegated, to decide on investment proposals, relating to credit risk, or investments in venture capital or financial holdings. - b) To decide on new products which it is thought might have a significant impact on the entity's risk profile, and if this is considered to be the case, subsequently report on them to the Supervisory Board. - c) To ensure the actions of the ICF Group are consistent with the risk tolerance framework defined by the Supervisory Board in conjunction with the other governing and management bodies.

-JOINT AUDIT AND CONTROL COMMITTEE (at 31/12/2019)
+JOINT AUDIT AND CONTROL COMMITTEE (at 31/12/2024)

-Name Office RAFAEL ABELLA MARTIN (independent) Chair JOSÉ LUÍS PEYDRÓ ALCALDE (independent) Member VIRGINIA VERGER CASASNOVAS (independent) Member
+Name Post JOSÉ LUÍS PEYDRÓ ALCALDE (independent) Member JOAN BAPTISTA CASAS ONTENIENTE (independent) Member